v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

         }
     };

-Optimizations, like simulations can be set-up to run in two modes:
+Optimisations, like simulations can be set-up to run in two modes:

 1. From the PyQt4 graphical user interface (**pyDAE** only)